-- Pits and Fissures - Back teeth such as molars and premolars often erupt complete with grooves and hollows in the enamel.
+- Pits and Fissures - Back teeth, such as molars and premolars, often erupt completely with grooves and hollows in the enamel.
 These are called pits and fissures, and their purpose is to help you grind food without damaging your teeth.
-The hollows become deeper, however, if the enamel is too thin to begin with.
-Over time, the buildup of plaque and bacteria in the grooves releases acids that eat away at already insufficient enamel – resulting in clear indications of dysplasia.
+The hollows become deeper, however, if the enamel is too thin, to begin with.
+Over time, the buildup of plaque and bacteria in the grooves releases acids that eat away at already insufficient enamel – resulting in clear signs of dysplasia.

 - Thin Enamel Surface - Enamel dysplasia can also be seen in an unusually thin covering on the tooth.
-If your tooth enamel is thinner than it should be, you're likely to detect a translucent appearance on the surface of the teeth.
-Tooth enamel can become worn as a result of numerous conditions in adults, but children and teens teeth who have weakened teeth surfaces are more likely to carry some degree of enamel dysplasia.
+If your tooth enamel is thinner than it should be, you're likely to detect a translucent appearance on the teeth' surface.
+Tooth enamel can become worn due to numerous conditions in adults, but children and teens teeth who have weakened teeth surfaces are more likely to carry some degree of enamel dysplasia.

-- Discoloration - One of the most common signs of enamel malformation is the discoloration of the tooth's surface.
-Those with this condition often develop mottling on the outsides of their teeth – an effect that can resemble that of patients who have had rickets.
-The marks can be white, brown or yellow and result from trauma to the overly thin tooth enamel.
+- Discoloration - One of the most common signs of enamel malformation is tooth surface discoloration.
+Those with this condition often develop mottling on the outside of their teeth.
+This effect can resemble that of patients who have had rickets.
+The marks can be white, brown, or yellow and result from trauma to the overly thin tooth enamel.
 It may also come out of fluorosis, which describes the presence of too much fluoride during the development of the teeth.

-- Hypersensitivity - The thinner the enamel, the less protection your teeth have and the more sensitive they are to heat, cold and other extreme stimuli.
-A high level of sensitivity is a common symptom of enamel dysplasia, although it can also be caused by other dental conditions as well.
-Adults can choose dental products that help soothe tooth sensitivity while preserving the enamel they do have, such as Colgate® Sensitive Complete Protection.
+- Hypersensitivity - The thinner the enamel, the less protection your teeth have and the more sensitive they are to heat, cold, and other extreme stimuli.
+A high level of sensitivity is a common symptom of enamel dysplasia.
+However, it can be caused by other dental conditions as well.
+Adults can choose dental products that help soothe tooth sensitivity while preserving the enamel they do have, such as a sensitivity-specific toothpaste.
 Younger children may need a different approach to dental hygiene to reduce their dental sensitivity.